MattithyahuData/P2-Bank-churn-prediction/README.md

 ```
 <br>

-*   Some programming lanaguages can be case sensitive like python and C++ for example, so using lower case letters for variable names allows for straightforward use of data in different programming languages.
+*   Some programming languages can be case sensitive like python and C++ for example, so using lower case letters for variable names allows for straightforward use of data in different programming languages.

 ```python
 # (SQL standard) Formatting column headers by removing potential capital letters and spaces in column headers